 Mountain Ainos is located 30 km from Argostoli/ The mountain is also known as Black Mountain (Monte Nero).
-The names comes from the Venetian period and was awarded due to its thick Fir trees forests.
+The names come from the Venetian period due to its thick Fir trees forests.
 Mt Ainos is the tallest mountain of the Ionian complex (1,628 mt – 5,341 ft).

-A small but nice number of trails exist here:
+A small but beautiful number of trails exist here:

 - The Environmental Centre of Ainos – Chionistra (Circular route, around 1.30 hours)

-- Vlachata – Environmental Centre of Ainos trail (around 1.30 hours)
+- Vlachata – Environmental Centre of Ainos trail (approximately 1.30 hours)